OssiB/hadoop-meetup/README.md

 ### Download data for Hadoop
+The data we will use is a query result from the [StackExchange Data Explorer].
+If you run [query] with parameter CA

 If you have R installed on your machine you can run the script top.R inside ```/src/main/scripts``` .
 As a result you will have 20 cvs file  CA.csv, AZ,...
 Join files
 ```sh
 $ awk 'FNR>1' *.csv > states.csv